civol/HDLRuby/README.md

 include HDLRuby::High::Std
 ```

+> However, `hdrcc` loads the stable components of the standard library by default, so you do not need to require nor include anything more to use them.
+In the current version, the stable components are the following:

+  - `std/clocks.rb`

+  - `std/fixpoint.rb`

+  - `std/decoder.rb`

+  - `std/fsm.rb`

+  - `std/sequencer.rb`

+  - `std/sequencer_sync.rb`

-## Clocks
+## Clocks: `std/clocks.rb`
 <a name="clocks"></a>

-The `clocks` library provides utilities for an easier handling of clock synchronizations.
+The `clocks` library provides utilities for easier handling of clock synchronizations.

-It adds the possibility to multiply events by integer.
+It adds the possibility to multiply events by an integer.
 The result is a new event whose frequency is divided by the integer multiplicand.
 For example, the following code describes a D-FF that memorizes each three clock cycles.

 ```ruby
 require 'std/clocks'